leadweedy/FGA-docs/Donations.md

-> Canary builds work on most devices for JP unless they render FGO differently.

 PayPal: https://paypal.me/MathewSachin

 Disclaimer: This is my (@MathewSachin's) personal link, the amount won’t go to other developers if you donate there.
 Since this project is a fork of FGO-lua, there is a lot of work involved from the developers there.
 Only donate for what you feel I have added over the FGO-lua project.